Updated on 2023-06-08 by Adam Hardy

 - One regulatory body – such a carbon drawdown payments facility establishes a single point of governance, a clear path to financing projects, improving and regulating today’s over-complex and sometimes questionable carbon offsetting industry.

-- Control of future emissions – demand-side taxes and emissions trading schemes are a pretty blunt instrument.
-In the carbon allowances framework, government-issued carbon tokens flow back from consumers through the supply chain to the original producer of the fossil fuels, directly reflecting the amount of fossil fuels extracted from the ground by the oil, gas and coal industry.
+- Control of future emissions – demand-side taxes and emissions trading schemes are pretty blunt instruments.
+In the carbon allowances framework, government-issued carbon tokens flow from consumers through the supply chain to the original producer of the fossil fuels, directly reflecting the amount of fossil fuels extracted from the ground by the oil, gas and coal industry.
 The audit and accounting regulations for carbon token bookkeeping in the industry would provide a guarantee of the amount of emissions reduction taking place.

 - Market-based mechanism promotes trade – since carbon tokens will be designated in tonnes and kilos of carbon released as CO2, the system sets a standard that can be easily integrated across industries and trade borders.

 - Popularity – surveys in a number of industrialised countries show that the public finds per capita quota-based systems such this to be fair, so are likely to support such a policy, especially if the introduction is well managed and only the most profligate carbon emitters are impacted at the start.